michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/pre-trip-meetingevent.md

 inputs:
   unpublish: false
 ---
-> The purpose of this event is to introduce your group to the work crews they will experience while on a Group Mission Trip –and to give them a taste for serving others.
+The purpose of this event is to introduce your group to the work crews they will experience while on a Group Mission Trip –and to give them a taste for serving others.
 You are invited to modify this experience to fit your setting–the sky (and your church budget and time constraints) is the limit!

-**BEFORE THE MEETING**

-* All adult leaders are needed for this meeting!
-(This experience will help them know how to lead while on your mission trip.)&nbsp;

-* Prepare crews: Divide your group into crews of six people, with at least one adult per crew.
-If your group size isn’t easily divisible by six, crews of five are fine, too.
-Assign each crew a number, starting at one and going up as high as needed.
-Post these crew lists on the door or walls when people arrive.&nbsp;

-* Plan for service: For best results, begin to plan weeks before this event.
-Find enough service projects within your church facility for each crew to have their own project to complete within 30 minutes or so.
-Any type of service will work: cleaning, painting, office work, sorting supplies, or straightening storage closets.
-OR serve outside your facility doing yard work for elderly members, small home repairs, volunteering at a local non-profit–the possibilities are endless!&nbsp;

-* Communicate projects: Write up and print a brief description of what each numbered crew will be doing, including the location and supplies needed as well.&nbsp;

-* Support the event: Invite extra adults to “float” from project to project to support and answer any questions.
-Let these coaches know that their job is NOT to do the work, but to be there to offer advice and encouragement.&nbsp;

-* Supplies!
-Have needed supplies in place at each location.&nbsp;

-* Print:

-  1. “Crew Roles” sheets (below) –one-sheet for each participant.

-  2. “Devotion Leader Questions” (below) –one per crew.&nbsp;

 ---

-**MEET YOUR CREW, CHOOSE YOUR ROLE, AND SERVE!**&nbsp;

-* As participants arrive, instruct them to find their name and crew on the lists that are posted on the door or wall and to sit down with their new “crew.”&nbsp;
-* Pass out the Crew Roles sheet.&nbsp;
-* Say something like: *Today we’re going to participate in serving others and we’ll learn how we’ll serve on our mission trip next summer along the way.
-You are sitting with your new small group – a work crew – and you’ll serve with your crew in a few moments.
-To start, introduce yourselves by giving your name, and give 3 personal highlights from the past year.
-Then take turns reading the Crew Roles sheet you’ve received and decide who will perform which role today.
-You have 10 minutes to do this and then I’ll give you more instructions.
-Go!*&nbsp;
+### **Before the Meeting**

+##### **Crew Prep**

+• Divide group into crews of five or six (at least one adult per crew).

+• Assign each crew a number.
+Post lists on a wall or door.

+##### **Supplies & Serving Project Prep**

+Choose one or more of the following hands-on serving options:

+* **Blessing Bags for Homeless Outreach**
+* **Encouragement Kits for Hospital or Nursing Home Patients**
+* **Teacher Appreciation Bags for Local Schools**
+* **Care Packages for Church Members Going Through Hardship**
+* **Foster Care Welcome Bags**

+*Gather supplies so each crew has its own assembly station.*<br>Examples: snacks, hygiene products, cards, water bottles, socks, journals, Scripture cards, handwritten notes of encouragement.

+##### **Set Up Stations**

+For each crew:

+* Place supplies in bins or tables.
+* Include a Crew Project Card explaining who they are serving, why it matters, and steps to complete the task.
+* Include blank note cards for crew members to write personal prayers or encouragement messages.

+##### **Print**

+1. *Crew Roles Sheet* (one per participant)
+2. *Devotion Leader Guide & Questions* (one per crew)

+---

+### **Meet Your Crew, Choose Your Role, and Serve!**

+**Say**: “Today you are stepping into your mission trip experience!
+You are sitting with your mission trip crew—the people you will serve alongside this summer.
+Each crew will work together to complete a serving project that blesses someone in our community.
+This isn't just practice.
+This is real impact.”

+---

+### **Introduce & Assign Roles**

+* Have each person share their name + one thing they hope to get out of the mission trip.
+Then read through the Crew Roles sheet and decide roles.
+* Give 10 minutes to connect and prepare.
 * Keep track of time and keep the groups talking.
-Give a warning when there are 5, 3, and 1 minute left.
-Pass out the list of the assigned projects to each crew.&nbsp;
+Give a warning when there are 5, 3, and 1-minute left.
+Pass out the list of the assigned projects to each crew.
-* Say: *You have a role and you just received a project to work on.
-Each crew role has unique responsibilities for your serving today – and your crew will depend on you to do your role so the project can be completed.
-Take a few minutes to read about your project so you can serve well.
-If you have questions, please come see me.
-Come back to this room in 30 minutes (or whatever timeframe you set).
-If you finish before that time, come back here right away!
-Now… have a blast serving!*&nbsp;

-**UNPACKING SERVICE:**&nbsp;
+---

+### **Serve At Your Project**

+· Hand each crew their *Crew Project Card.*

+**Say**: “You’re about to serve real people today.
+They may never meet you, but they will feel your love through what you prepare.
+Your crew roles matter—use them to accomplish your mission.
+You have 30 minutes to complete your project.
+If you finish early, return here for next steps.”

+**Encourage adults to float between crews to support and encourage, not do the work.**

+---

+### **Unpacking Service**

 * Talk to and encourage each crew as they return.
-Give the creatively titled “Devotion Leader Questions” to the crew’s devotional leader and tell them they have about 15 minutes to lead a conversation with their crew using the questions.&nbsp;
+Give the creatively titled “Devotion Leader Questions” to the crew’s devotional leader and tell them they have about 15 minutes to lead a conversation with their crew using the questions.

-* Say something like: *I want you to know that the things you did today were very valuable and meaningful.
-But not to a “building” or “committee”; they were meaningful to people.
-The people of our church, and any people who might visit our church.
-Let’s remember that as we get ready to serve this summer.
-Jesus cared about people – doing right for them and walking humbly with God, and the passage we read during our discussion time pointed to that.
-We are going out this summer to love people and treat them with mercy.
-Sometimes we’ll love what we’re doing, but at other times our assignments might not be our favorite.
-Sometimes the people we serve will have obvious needs, and there might be times we may never know the true need of each person or the community we serve.
-Service isn’t about us – it’s about the people we’re serving.
-But we can always have a good time when we work together and remember that we’re doing everything because of our love for God.
-In the process of doing that, we will experience Jesus like never before.*&nbsp;
+**Say** something like: *Everything you just did has a purpose.
+Today we served people we may never see face-to-face, just as we’ll do on our mission trip.
+Serving isn’t about tasks—it’s about people and God’s heart for them.”*

-* Ask devotion leaders to close in a brief prayer with their crews.&nbsp;
+* Ask devotion leaders to close in a brief prayer with their crews.

 ---